 Mdou Moctar has been known for venturing into unique territories that his other Tuareg counterparts have not, including using autotune in his music and starring in a Tuareg version of Prince's seminal film Purple Rain.
-His first record, Afelan, released on the Sahel Sounds label, which includes this title track of the same name, was recorded live and showcases his raw talent.
+This track, "Tanzaka," from his most recent release Sousoume Tamachek on the Sahel Sounds record label demonstrates the depth of his musical development.

 "Isouwad" by Anewal

 Alhousseini Anivolla was the lead singer and guitarist of Etran Finatawa, one of Niger's best Tuareg desert blues bands.
-After Etran Finatawa disbanded he formed a new project, Anewal, that will be performing its U.S. debut concert this December in New York at (le) poisson rouge, presented by World Music Institute.
+After Etran Finatawa disbanded he formed a new project, Anewal.
+The band performed their U.S. debut concert this past December in New York at Rockwood Music Hall, presented by World Music Institute.

 "Ewellan" by Koudede

 The world sadly lost a truly great musician when Koudede died in a car crash in 2012.
 Koudede was one of Niger's finest Tuareg guitarists and recorded not only as a solo musician but also with the legendary Group Inerane, leaving behind a small but essential body of recorded work.